FirebirdSQL/jaybird-manual/src/jaybird_manual.md

-On Linux and other Unix platforms it might have more severe consequences as it is very common that regional settings are not configured and that the default “C” locale is used and the non-ASCII characters will be replaced with question marks (“?”).
+On Linux and other Unix platforms it might have more severe consequences as it is very common that regional settings are not configured and that the default "C" locale is used and the non-ASCII characters will be replaced with question marks ("?").

 Therefore, application should use NONE character encoding as an encoding for a database and a connection only when at least one of the following